LucasDM1/LucasDM1/README.md

 ### Hello there :japanese_goblin:

-I'm an electrical engineer student and I'm currently learning full stack web development. ⚡
+I'm an electrical engineer student and I'm a Full Stack Web developer. ⚡

 I'm always looking to innovate and learn new things.🌱